-2.8.1 Regional Maintenance Centers.
-RMCs are responsible for performing contract administration functions listed in references (1), (a) part 5242, and (m).
-This responsibility extends to all Federal contracts awarded to contractors for whom the RMC is the designated Contract Administration Services (CAS) Activity, as designated in the Federal Directory of CAS Components.

-2.8.2 Assignment of Contract Administration.
+- 2.8.1 Regional Maintenance Centers.
+RMCs are responsible for performing contract administration functions listed in references (n), (o) and (p).
+This responsibility extends to all Federal contracts awarded to contractors for whom the RMC is the designated Contract Administration Services (CAS) Activity, as designated in the Federal Directory of CAS Components. - 2.8.2 Assignment of Contract Administration.
 An RMC performing CASs under a plant cognizance assignment may require performance of quality assurance, source inspection, etc., at a subcontractor's plant which is under the cognizance of another Federal CAS component.
-In such a case, the RMC is to request the responsible CAS component to perform the CAS as prescribed within reference (1).
+In such a case, the RMC is to request the responsible CAS component to perform the CAS as prescribed within reference (n).